But taking care of a reptile requires far more effort than just throwing it in a box and feeding it every now and then!

 Don’t underestimate how important regulating the temperatures of your terrarium is.
 Reptiles are incredibly sensitive to overheating and cold climates, meaning adjusting the temperature to their perfect climate is vital to giving them a comfortable and healthy lifestyle.

-For those who appreciate how important controlling a vivarium’s temperature is, you should probably consider getting a rheostat for your heating lamps.
+For those who appreciate how important controlling a vivarium’s temperature is, you should probably consider getting a rheostat or thermostat for your heating lamps.

 Always research what temperatures your particular reptile thrives in, to best replicate them in your vivarium!

 If your reptile is more familiar with a tropical climate, you’ll also need to correctly quantify the humidity of your terrarium with a hygrometer.

 A humidity gauge will help measure the moisture within the vivarium, so you’ll know whether it needs to be increased or decreased based on your reptile.

 You can increase and decrease humidity with a reptile humidifier such as a mist system, or by altering things like ventilation, heat and even the substrate and plants within your reptile’s home.

 Hygrometers can also be a useful tool for non-tropical pets, as they could help you create a more dry, desert-like environment.